METCALF MOVING BLOG

 Moving Terminology and Movers Speak

 If you haven’t noticed yet, the moving industry is filled with words and acronyms that movers use all the time and often forget that most people don’t understand.
+And whether you’re moving locally, long distance, or internationally, may have an impact on the vocabulary you’ll you hear.
 Here are some of the most common ones:

 Agent: An “agent” is an affiliated moving company authorized to act on behalf of a van line, in the case of an interstate move.
 Metcalf Moving & Storage is an agent for Mayflower Transit and represents Mayflower in Minnesota and western Wisconsin.

 Bill of Lading: The “Bill of Lading” is the customer’s receipt for goods and contract for transportation.
 The customer’s signature acknowledges that the household goods can be loaded on the van and released to the carrier.
 A Bill of Lading is required for both local and long-distance moves.

 Carrier: The “carrier” is the moving company providing transportation for the household goods under whose Department of Transportation registration the shipment is moved.